-We visited the Raina gram panchayat and conducted interviews with panchayat members and officials on their administrative set up and collected various data used for their governance.
+We visited the Raina gram panchayat and conducted interviews with panchayat members and officials on their administrative setup, collecting various data used for their governance.
 We checked actual documents and records there.
 We visited Bidyanidhi village in the jurisdiction of this panchayat to assess actual records collected and available at the village level.
 We identified the main data sources available at the gram panchayat and below for local-level planning and its implementation.